-The Company's agreements with SMS, SMSI and SIT are periodically reviewed by the Company's Audit Committee, which includes an examination of the overall fairness of the arrangements and the resulting income to the SMS Principals.
+The Company's agreements with SMS, SMSI and SIT are periodically reviewed by SGRP's Audit Committee, which includes an examination of the overall fairness of the arrangements.
 In February 2004, the Audit Committee approved separate amended and restated agreements with each of SMS, SMSI and SIT, effective as of January 1, 2004.
-The restated agreements extend the contract maturities for four years, strengthened various contractual provisions in each agreement and continued the basic economic terms of the existing agreements, except that the restated agreement with SMSI provides for a temporary reduction in SMSI's fees for 2004.
+The restated agreements extend the contract maturities for four years, strengthened various contractual provisions in each agreement and continued the basic economic terms of the existing agreements, except that the restated agreement with SMSI provides for temporary concessions to the Company by SMSI totaling approximately \$640,000 for 2004.
+In February and May of 2005, the Audit Committee approved the separate handheld computer leases and amendments.

-The Company owed the following amounts to SMS and SIT for the above services as at December 31, 2003:
+The Company owed the following amounts to SMS for the above services as at December 31, 2004 (in thousands):